 VPNs route your internet connection through an encrypted tunnel, and at the other end of that tunnel, assign you a new IP address so you can surf in complete anonymity.
-You don’t have to worry about hackers stealing your identity or the government tracking your browsing history.
+You get protection from DDoS attacks, shield yourself from hackers stealing your identity and keep your gaming activities private from the government tracking your browsing history.
 You can also get access to streaming content that’s only available in certain countries.

 How to Set Up a VPN on PlayStation